oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_security_list_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The minimum port number.
-Must not be greater than the maximum port number.</div>
+                                            <div>The minimum port number, which must not be greater than the maximum port number.</div>
                                                         </td>
             </tr>